givensuman/fish-zoxide/README.md

 Initializes zoxide with necessary functions and completions for Fish.

-Set the `zoxide_cmd_override` environment variables to override the default zodie command.
+Set the `zoxide_cmd_override` environment variables to override the default zoxide command.

 ```shell
 # replace `cd` with `zoxide`